-The Coronavirus outbreak continues to progress rapidly throughout Europe and the wider world, placing a huge strain on business’ large and small.
-Such is the financial strain caused by the fall in income, many companies are unfortunately resorting to the termination of employees in an attempt to try and mitigate costs (check our article on an expats rights in relation to a coronavirus-based termination here).
-In an effort to dissuade companies from terminating employees, the German government has moved to relax the application criteria and process for a Short-time working allowance (Kurzarbeitergeld).
+The Coronavirus outbreak continues to progress rapidly throughout Europe and the wider world, placing a huge strain on businesses large and small.
+Such is the financial strain caused by the fall in income, many companies are unfortunately resorting to the termination of employees in an attempt to try and mitigate costs (check our article on an expat’s rights concerning a coronavirus-based termination here).
+To dissuade companies from terminating employees, the German government has moved to relax the application criteria and process for a Short-time working allowance (Kurzarbeitergeld).

 What is a Short-time allowance (Kurzarbeitergeld) and am I eligible?

-- The employee is in agreement to be sent on Short-term work (Kurzarbeit); this agreement should be either in the employment contract or in a collective agreement (Betriebsvereinbarung); an individual agreement in the light of the current crisis is also possible
+- The employee agrees to be sent on Short-term work (Kurzarbeit); this agreement should be either in the employment contract or in a collective agreement (Betriebsvereinbarung); an individual agreement in the light of the current crisis is also possible.

 - The employer (in agreement with their relevant employee representative body, in most cases the local Works Council (Betriebsrat), if applicable) has registered their intent and reasoning for cutting the hours of the employees with the Agentur für Arbeit.